Different Types of Solder- All Common Classifications

 Figure 8: Soldering a Circuit Board

 The two main uses of solders are in plumbing and electronics applications.
-Nonetheless, soldering operation is not limited to the two applications only.
+Nonetheless, the soldering operation is not limited to the two applications only.
 For instance, aircraft solder is helpful in selective soldering in planes.

 Also, an automotive SSolder is imperative in repairing vehicles’ coolant heat exchangers.
 Additionally, Solder is useful in household uses.
 You’ll also find electrical soldering in some hobbies like stained glass manufacturing